Add some zest and spice to a Thanksgiving classic with this lower-sugar, vegan, and gluten-free Orange-Ginger Cranberry Sauce.

 I have always loved all the traditional Thanksgiving foods and look forward to all my mother’s usual dishes, including her cranberry sauce.
 But when we moved into our house it was my turn to host Turkey Day and I decided it was about time I make my own version of cranberry sauce.

 Friends of mine who have never made cranberry sauce thought I was crazy for adding one more dish to make myself, but they don’t realize how easy it actually is.
-If you Google cranberry sauce you’ll get millions of results (over 3.5 million to be precise) and every bag of fresh cranberries I’ve ever bought has a cranberry sauce recipe on the back.
+If you Google cranberry sauce you’ll get millions of results and every bag of fresh cranberries I’ve ever bought has a cranberry sauce recipe on the back.
 The simplest recipe is to simmer cranberries, sugar, and water until the cranberries have popped and you have a thickened sauce.
 That’s it!
 See, I told you it was easy.

 But wait – if you’re like me, you probably want to add a little more depth of flavor and you probably don’t want to use as much sugar as most of the recipes call for.
 When I decided to make my own cranberry sauce, I knew I wanted to incorporate oranges in some way so I could have a connection to my mother’s recipe.
 But as usual (like with my version of my mom’s noodle kugel recipe), I had to take it a step further.
 That’s how this Orange-Ginger Cranberry Sauce was born.